Blarney Stone: In music and literature

 The traditional Irish song "The Blarney Stone" (Roud 4800) has been recorded by artists including Tom Lenihan, Margaret Barry and Bob Davenport.

 "The Blarney Stone" is also the name of a song by American rock band Ween.

+In the Sherlock Holmes radio dramatisation "The Adventure of the Blarney Stone" (first broadcast on 18 March 1946), a man attempting to kiss the Blarney Stone falls to his death.
+Holmes' investigation reveals this as a murder, the man's boots having been surreptitiously greased before the attempt.

 To accompany a picture of the Castle by William Henry Bartlett in Fisher's Drawing Room Scrap Book, 1832, Letitia Elizabeth Landon gives a number of examples of blarney from historical personages.

+In Chuck Palahniuk's novel Fight Club (1996), the protagonist reminisces about urinating on the Blarney stone on a trip to Ireland after leaving college.